 1. Amsterdam Light Festival

 The most famous of all, and probably the one that started this fashion, Amsterdam Light Festival brings art to the city centre, illuminating the canals and historic houses.
-This year marks the 14th edition of the festival, with the theme Legacy.
-The route goes through the heart of Amsterdam, with artworks positioned along the canals and occasionally even in the water.
+This winter is the fifteenth edition, marking fifteen years of light art in the city, and the festival has promised a brand new route through Amsterdam.
+The theme had not been announced when I updated this page.
+Artworks are positioned along the canals, beside them and occasionally even in the water.

 You can see the festival on foot, by boat, or by bike, and there is an app that you can install to make it easier to move around and not miss anything.
 Visiting the festival is free, but if you want to book a boat, you have to buy a ticket.